Mark Wasinger: Coaching/front office career

 Wasinger managed in independent league baseball, then became a scout for the Padres (1996–2002), where he scouted and signed Jake Peavy in 1999.
 He joined the Boston Red Sox in 2003, working as an amateur scouting regional cross-checker, a professional scout and special assignment scout for general managers Theo Epstein and Ben Cherington.
-He was promoted to special assistant/player personnel in January 2015.
+During the 2011 Major League Baseball draft, Wasinger was among those who raised the profile of Tennessee high schooler Mookie Betts, whom the Red Sox would select in the fifth round.
+Betts rose rapidly through the Boston farm system, was called to the majors in 2014, and would become a four-time AL All-Star, and 2018 American League Most Valuable Player and 2018 world champion in a Red Sox uniform before his trade to the Los Angeles Dodgers in 2020.